Qualifications and Eligibility

 You’ll go on to complete whichever module is missing as part of the PQiP programme within the first six months.

 If your qualification doesn’t include these subjects you’ll most likely study the 21-month PQiP programme (the first six months will cover all four modules).

 If you don’t have a degree – relevant or otherwise – and you don’t have relevant experience either: don’t worry.

 You can still apply to become a probation services officer (PSO), and take on similar work to a fully-qualified probation officer.
 The main difference is, you won’t work with the highest risk offenders or on the most complex cases.

-If you have no experience or studies in the area, you’ll combine your work with a comprehensive induction programme that includes the Gateway to Practice training course and a Level 3 Vocational Qualification in Probation Practice.
+If you have no experience or studies in the area, you’ll combine your work with a comprehensive induction programme and PSO development programme which will enable you to apply to the PQiP programme internally at a later stage in your career.